Brian-Fairbanks/DiceRollerz/README.md

 - Registered users can create create chat rooms and send/receive messages from other users.
 - In future builds, the chat app will incorperate game tools such as a dice roller to further aid users.

+- *Note* The database has been lost as of 11/10/2020, but a new database has been cereated through Mongo Atlas
+- I appologise for any inconvinience this may cause for users

 ## Table of Contents
 * [License](#license)